 Engagement and consultation

-We have participated in the Mining Association of Canada (MAC) Climate Change Task Force.
-This task force led the development of MAC’s Principles for Climate Change Policy Design, which supports establishing a broad-based carbon price that is applicable to all sectors of the economy.
+Syncrude participated in the Mining Association of Canada (MAC) Climate Change Task Force on the development of MAC’s Principles for Climate Change Policy Design, which supports establishing a broad-based carbon price that is applicable to all sectors of the economy.

-Syncrude also participates in the MAC Towards Sustainable Mining (TSM) program and supports its reports annually on our energy and GHG emissions management system.
+Syncrude also participates in the MAC Towards Sustainable Mining (TSM) program and reports annually on our energy and GHG emissions management system.
 An external review occurs every three years.
 Our self-assessment of 2018 performance confirmed our management and reporting processes as being very strong with a rating of Level AAA.
-Targets for 2018 were not met, resulting in a Level B rating for performance.
+However, due to reliability issues related to a power outage and extended turnaround event, energy and GHG targets for 2018 were not met, resulting in a Level B rating for performance.

 |Energy intensity |